Georgia Mileage Reimbursement Rates and Laws (2026)

 Georgia compensates state employees according to rates established by the United States General Services Administration (GSA).

-For 2025, the reimbursement structure includes a rate of $0.70 per mile when personal vehicles are necessary (Tier 1) and $0.21 per mile when state vehicles are available but personal vehicles are used (Tier 2).
-These rates factor in fuel costs, maintenance expenses, and vehicle depreciation.
+For 2026, the reimbursement structure includes $0.725 per mile when a personal vehicle is the most advantageous option (Tier 1) and $0.205 per mile when a government vehicle is available but a personal vehicle is used (Tier 2).

 _Note: Reimbursements exceeding these established rates are classified as taxable income._